 H.R.
-7011 would cover business interruption policies written by participating insurers.
-Claims under such policies would be defined to also include event cancellation.
+7011, the proposed Pandemic Risk Insurance Act of 2020, has become a leading vehicle for discussion of potential BI legislative options.
+It would provide a form of federal government backing for business interruption policies written by participating insurers.
+Coverage under such policies would be defined to also include event cancellation.
 Upon purchase of a policy from a participating insurer with a pandemic inclusion, a policyholder would pay a premium that represents the insurer's expected exposure to potential pandemic claims.
-When a declared pandemic generates \$250 million in covered losses, the governmental role would be triggered.
+When a declared pandemic generates \$250 million in covered losses (across all insurers), the governmental role would be triggered.
 The government's share, 95% of losses above insurers' deductibles up to a total of \$750 billion, would be funded from general funds of the U.S. Treasury.

-When claims occur, the policyholder would submit a claim to its insurer.
-The insurer would aggregate its claims to see whether these types of claims meet its aggregate deductible.
-When the deductible is met, the insurer would then submit the information claim by claim to the federal government for the federal government to process.
+When a covered business interruption event occurs, the policyholder would submit a claim to its insurer.
+The insurer would aggregate its claims to see whether these types of claims meet its aggregate deductible, which would be calculated based on the insurer's total written premium.
+When the deductible is met, the insurer would then submit the information claim-by-claim to the federal government for the federal government to process.
 The federal government would pay 95% of the amounts above each insurer's deductible.
 The legislation is not clear on whether the governmental funds are a reimbursement to the insurer when the insurer's deductible has been met or whether these claims are paid directly to the insured businesses.

-In addition, the legislation provides that the participating insurer is liable only for its deductible, but the 5% that the federal government does not pay above its deductible appears to fall to the insurer to pay.
-Thus insurers would be responsible for losses in their deductible layer plus 5% of losses in excess of their deductible layer (with no limit) plus potentially a portion of the remaining 95% of losses in excess of their deductible layer, to the extent these are not paid for or reimbursed by the federal government, for example when the total losses are less than \$250 million.
+In addition, the legislation states that the participating insurer is liable only for its deductible, but in fact the liability to a participating insurer appears to be greater.
+The 5% that the federal government does not pay above its deductible would appear to fall to the insurer to pay.
+Thus insurers would be responsible for losses in their deductible layer plus 5% of losses in excess of their deductible layer (with no limit) plus potentially a portion of the remaining 95% of losses in excess of their deductible layer, to the extent these are not paid for or reimbursed by the federal government-for example, when the total losses are less than \$250 million.